 April marks the beginning of rock climbing and via ferrata season.
 Both activities involve traversing vertical mountain terrain, but the latter is a more raw experience that shelves the complicated knots and fancy rope manoeuvres.

-Instead, you can climb a mountain using different mechanics such as steel cables, suspension bridges, ladders, and much more.
+Instead, you can climb a mountain using different mechanics, such as steel cables, suspension bridges, ladders, and much more.

 Entertainment by Cirque du Soleil

+Cirque du Soleil is an avant-garde circus group from Canada that performs in Andorra la Vella every July.
 It’s a highly anticipated event where you get to watch uber-talented contortionists perform whimsical, physics-defying tricks that’ll leave you in a state of nail-biting captivation and awe.

 Discover Local Wineries

 Wine tourism is big in Andorra thanks to its local vintners who masterfully leverage the principality’s gifted geographical make-up and Mediterranean seasonality.
+It’s snowy, yet it gets plenty of sun year-round.
+It experiences dry summers and hosts near-perfect conditions for wine-making.

-Interestingly, Andorra lies at a similar latitude as Tuscany which produces Chianti and Brunello di Montalcino; the latter is regarded by sommeliers as one of the best vintage Tuscan reds ever made (depending on the year).
+Interestingly, Andorra lies at a similar latitude as Tuscany, which produces Chianti and Brunello di Montalcino; sommeliers regard the latter as one of the best vintage Tuscan reds ever made (depending on the year).
+We recommend exploring the following wineries:

-• Borda Sabaté 1944
+- Borda Sabaté 1944

-• Casa Auvinyà
+- Casa Auvinyà

-• Casa Beal
+- Casa Beal

-• Celler Mas Berenguer
+- Celler Mas Berenguer

-• Casus Belli
+- Casus Belli

 Book Now